How Qualitative Research Can Improve Your Customer Experience

-Qualitative research encompasses a broad range of market research techniques that companies can use to solve critical business challenges or inform new strategies for growth.
-While most are familiar with the broader “qualitative research” term and what that entails, it can be overwhelming to understand the ins and outs of each different qualitative method and how it can help.
+Qualitative research encompasses a broad range of research techniques to solve critical business challenges and inform new strategies for growth.
+You’re probably familiar with the basics of qualitative research, but it can be challenging to understand how different methodologies can explain and predict consumer behavior in various target markets.

-Co-creation sessions are different than focus groups in that they are more focused on the iteration of ideas and concepts.
-The facilities are less standard, with locations that foster creativity and inspire differentiated thinking.
-These sessions can be used to understand products, their overall look and feel, design functionality and differentiation between other similar products.
+Co-creation sessions are another important facet of qualitative research.
+They’re different than focus groups and are more focused on the iteration of ideas and concepts.
+The facilities are locations that foster creativity and inspire differentiated thinking.
+These sessions can be used to understand new products, their overall look and feel, design functionality, and differentiation between other similar products.
 There is typically stimulus involved to immerse participants in the product or concept development/iteration process.
-Co-creation sessions are incredibly valuable, as they allow customers to actively work with the products to determine anywhere from pain points to necessary features.
-By involving consumers in the creation process, your product becomes more consumer-focused.

-An online platform that acts as a prolonged focus group, Kelton’s SmartCommunity offering encourages further ideation and provides rich insights.
-By using this platform, a brand can gain a more varied audience representation since recruitment isn’t limited by geography, demographics or socioeconomic factors.
+An online platform that acts as a prolonged focus group, Material’s SmartCommunities are another great tool in the market research toolkit to encourage further ideation and provide rich insights.
+A brand can gain more varied audience representation since recruitment isn’t limited by geography, demographics, or socioeconomic factors.
 There is usually a larger base of participants, which is more cost- and time-effective.
-Respondents are also encouraged to think through their answers, rather than provide opinions on the spot, which can elicit a more accurate account of their specific preferences and experiences.
-Through Kelton’s SmartCommunity platform, input by participants has proven to be more rich, surprising and powerful to brands, products and services.
+These respondents are encouraged to think through their answers to questionnaires, rather than provide opinions on the spot, which can elicit a more accurate account of specific preferences and experiences.
+Material’s SmartCommunity platform reveals invaluable insights and provides important qualitative data.

 Shop-alongs are an extremely powerful tool that can be used to see the purchase journey come to life in real time.
 We spend time with participants in a store to observe how they interact with displays, and how they respond to the various products they encounter.
-We can understand how they shop for specific needs/wants, browse, make decisions, while also understanding the influence of packaging and in-store advertising – all extremely valuable information to for marketing, advertising, and product teams.
-Immersive observation allows us to uncover behaviors and motivations that customers don’t even consciously realize, and this information feeds into actionable strategies for brands and products across many categories.
+We can understand how they shop for specific needs/wants, browse, make decisions, while also understanding the influence of packaging and in-store advertising.
+Immersive observation allows us to uncover consumer behaviors and motivations that customers don’t even consciously realize, and this information feeds into actionable strategies for brands and products across many categories.